hugerte/hugerte-docs/integrations/angular.md

 ## Event binding

-You can bind to [these events](https://github.com/hugerte/framework-integration-shared/blob/265d022c7e35159aed84239a8353ac92ada50aa7/src/Utils.ts#L12) plus `onInitNgModel` and `onPreInit` like this (except those you exclude by the `ignoreEvents` option and/or don't set in the `allowedEvents` option, if you include it):
+You can bind to any event in [the events list](https://github.com/hugerte/framework-integration-shared/blob/265d022c7e35159aed84239a8353ac92ada50aa7/src/Utils.ts#L12) (except those you exclude by the `ignoreEvents` option and/or don't set in the `allowedEvents` option, if you include it), but **you'll have to prefix each one with `on`**.
+Plus, the `onInitNgModel` and `onPreInit` events, which aren't included in the list linked above, are also supported.

 ```html
 <editor (onSelectionChange)="handleEvent($event)"></editor>